Stephanie Taylor, LVT, Manager

 Elizabeth currently resides with her Boston terrier, Nibble, and two cats—Marlowe, a bengal, and one-eyed cat, Calypso.
 In her free time, Elizabeth enjoys traveling, outdoor sports, and reading.

 Brigitte was born and raised in The Netherlands where she met her husband, Kris, who was stationed in The Netherlands as a Marine Security Guard at the American Embassy in The Hague.
-After spending two years working for The Netherlands Foreign Service at The Netherlands Embassy in Bangkok, Thailand, Brigitte emigrated to the U.S. in the summer of 1993 to join her husband in Camp Pendleton, CA where she lived for six years, moved to Okinawa, Japan for three years, then on to Jacksonville, NC for eight years before finally ending up in Manassas, VA after her husband retired from the military.
+After spending two years working for The Netherlands Foreign Service at The Netherlands Embassy in Bangkok, Thailand, Brigitte emigrated to the U.S. in the summer of 1993 to join her husband in Camp Pendleton, California where she lived for six years, moved to Okinawa, Japan for three years, then on to Jacksonville, North Carolina for eight years before finally ending up in Manassas, Virginia after her husband retired from the military.

 Brigitte has held many clerical positions since graduating from business school in 1986, and decided to combine her work experience with her love for animals, first at a general veterinary practice and then at the Veterinary Referral Center of Northern Virginia since January 2015.